 Who can play NJ online casino apps?

 Do you have to be in New Jersey to play a mobile casino app?
-Do you need to create an account before being able to play for free at a NJ online casino?
+Do you need to create an account before being able to play for free at an NJ online casino?

-|Real Money||Free Play||No Registration||Free Play Outside NJ|
+|Online Casino Apps||Real Money||Free Play||No Registration||Free Play Outside NJ|

-NJ mobile gambling apps: the big pictureSo far no mobile casino offers an equal experience to the laptop and desktop versions.
+So far, no mobile casino offers a similar experience to the laptop and desktop versions.
 The usual promotions and rewards programs apply, but there is a significantly decreased list of available games.

-NJ mobile casinos: snapshots
+NJ mobile casinos: Snapshots

-Caesars mobile online casino
+Caesars casino app

 Caesars’ mobile version excels in every regard.
 The software runs smoothly and takes up little space, especially on Android devices.

-Harrahs NJ mobile app
+Harrah’s NJ mobile casino

-888 mobile app
+888 mobile casino

 Originally, Trop indicated that it would launch a mobile web version of its software, which would allow users to access its casino on tablets and smartphones without installing the app.
 But it hasn’t happened.

 The Tropicana app is a bit on the larger side, but the wait is worth it, as the app is both feature-rich and aesthetically pleasing.
 The game selection could be better, but there’s still enough slots, video poker, and table games to satiate most gamblers.

-Virgin mobile app
+Virgin mobile casino

 Now if only the app size wasn’t disproportionate to the game variety.

-The Party Casino app has made great strides, but still lags behind other NJ online casino mobile applications.
+The PartyCasino app has made great strides but still lags behind other NJ online casino mobile applications.

 On the plus side, it’s quick to download and install.
 But the overall slot selection of 65 games pales when compared to New Jersey’s best.

-There are several jackpot slots available on mobile, which does sweeten the deal a tad, but this is somewhat offset by the paltry selection of video poker and table games.
+There are several jackpot slots available on mobile, which does sweeten the deal a tad, but this is offset by the paltry selection of video poker and table games.

-Borgata Casino mobile
+Borgata mobile casino

-In terms of layout and design the Borgata and Party Poker mobile casino apps are virtually identical.
+In terms of layout and design, the Borgata and PartyPoker mobile casino apps are virtually identical.
 However, there is a massive disparity in the number of games between the two.

 That’s not to say Borgata’s app is better in every way, as there are slight design bugs not present on the Party app.
 But for those looking for a more comprehensive mobile gaming experience, the choice is pretty clear.

-Pala Online Casino app
+Pala Online mobile casino

-Pala Casino may have been late to the NJ online casino party, but you wouldn’t know it based on the quality of its mobile application.
+Pala Online Casino may have been late to the NJ online casino party, but you wouldn’t know it based on the quality of its mobile application.